-The Navajo Department of Health, in coordination with the Navajo Epidemiology Center and the Navajo Area Indian Health Service, reported 98 new cases of COVID-19 for the Navajo Nation and five more deaths.
-The total number of deaths has reached 246 as of Sunday.
-Preliminary reports from nine health care facilities indicate that approximately 1,840 individuals have recovered from COVID-19, with more reports still pending.
-The total number of positive COVID-19 cases for the Navajo Nation has reached 5,348.
+On Thursday, the Navajo Department of Health, in coordination with the Navajo Epidemiology Center and the Navajo Area Indian Health Service, reported 83 new COVID-19 cases for the Navajo Nation and two deaths.
+The total number of deaths is now 1,639.
+The report indicates that 49,686 individuals have recovered from COVID-19.
+488,977 COVID-19 tests have been administered.
+The overall total number of positive COVID-19 cases is now 52,008, including two delayed reported cases.

-*31 residences are not specific enough to place them accurately in a Service Unit
+* 22 residences with COVID-19 positive cases are not specific enough to place them accurately in a Service Unit.

-For more information, including reports, helpful prevention tips, and more resources, please visit the Navajo Department of Health's COVID-19 website at http://www.ndoh.navajo-nsn.gov/COVID-19.
-To contact the primary Navajo Health Command Operations Center, please call (928) 871-6855.
+For more information, including helpful prevention tips, and resources to help stop the spread of COVID-19, visit the Navajo Department of Health's COVID-19 website: http://www.ndoh.navajo-nsn.gov/COVID-19.
+For COVID-19 related questions and information, call (928) 871-7014.